 Smart home technology is expanding to every possible device.
 From your fridge to your washing machine, just about all tools and appliances have a “smart” version.
 The usefulness and practicability of each vary.
 One item you might be overlooking is a smart lock.
-It seems a bit mundane, but the usefulness might be more than you’d expect.
-So, should the smart lock be the next upgrade on your list?
-Let’s take a look at what a smart lock can do.

 What Are the Benefits of a Smart Lock?